 - Download our free guide to Milton Keynes, Banbury and Tring

 The word Union offers a clue to the heritage of this canal.
-The Grand Union Canal was never constructed as an entity, but is the result of an amalgamation in 1929 of several independent waterways - the oldest being the navigations around the River Soar in Leicestershire, the longest the Grand Junction Canal from Braunston to the River Thames.
+The Grand Union Canal was never constructed as an entity, but is the result of amalgamations between 1894 and 1929 of several independent waterways — the oldest being the navigations around the River Soar in Leicestershire, the longest the Grand Junction Canal from Braunston to the River Thames.

 The advent of the railways forced the waterways to adapt in order to survive.
-The duplication of locks at, for example, Stoke Bruerne is an early example of attempts to speed up traffic.
-In the 1930s a scheme to upgrade the northern section of the Grand Union became one of the last large-scale modernisation programmes to be undertaken on a canal network which, having already endured sustained railway competition, was also now beginning to be hit by the switch to road transport.
+The duplication of locks at Stoke Bruerne and the ascent of the northern slope of the Chilterns is an early example of attempts to speed up traffic.
+Despite reductions in tolls because of railway competition, the canal stayed profitable.

 Are you planning a day out?